-The companion's charge must be paid in advance of admission e.g. by cheque or credit card payment.
+The Companion's charge must be paid in advance of admission e.g. by cheque or credit card payment.

-Cottages:
+Cottages

-The cottages at each Centre may be available to assist in accommodating patients who have a family or personal circumstance where 'family' accommodation would support their ability to attend for treatment e.g. resident dependant/disabled member of the family:
+There are cottages at each Centre which may be available to assist in accommodating Patients who have a family or personal circumstance where 'family' accommodation would support their ability to attend for treatment e.g. resident dependent/disabled member of the family:

-- Admission will normally be for one week: - o Monday to Sunday arrival not before 1430. - o Sunday departure vacating the cottage by 1030.
+- Admission will normally be for one week:

+- Monday to Sunday arrival not before 1430.

+- Sunday departure vacating the cottage by 1030.